Rajgarh district: Education

 ECGC, a premier Export Credit Agency (ECA) of Government of India (GOI) has earmarked Rs.2.50 crores during Financial Year 2018-19 for education projects including supporting secondary education of girls in Rajgarh, Madhya Pradesh.

-Ajnar River
+Newaj River

 The Newaj is left bank tributary of the river Parwan which is a right bank principal tributary of the Kalisindh.
 The Newaj River rises at an elevation of 634 m in the Astha tehsil of the Sehore district in Madhya Pradesh and traverses a total length of 220 km, out of which 205 km is in Madhya Pradesh.
 The Mohanpura dam site is located in Mohanpura Village of Biaora tehsil of Rajgarh.

 Climate

 The district has dry climate except in the south-west monsoon season.
 The year may be divided into four seasons.
 The period from March to the second week of June is the summer season.
 The succeeding period up to the end of September is the south-west monsoon season.
 October and November constitute the postmonsoon or retreating monsoon season.
 The cold season is from December to February.